-Established in 1986 and serving more than 10,000 patients per year, Kheir (Korean Health Education Information and Research) Center was initially created to serve as a bridge between the low-income, recently immigrated, non-English-speaking Korean community and local health and social service providers.
-Today, Kheir is a broad-based agency that provides comprehensive healthcare and human services through its Clinics, Adult Day Health Care center, and Enabling Services to underserved and uninsured residents of Southern California.
-To fulfill its mission of providing linguistically and culturally sensitive, quality primary healthcare in settings familiar to the patients, Kheir is currently participating in several exciting initiatives.
+Established in 1986 and serving more than 10,000 patients per year, Kheir (Korean Health Education Information and Research) Center was initially created to connect members of the Korean community who have low incomes, are recent immigrants, and are non-English-speaking with local health and social service providers.
+Today, Kheir is a broad-based agency that provides comprehensive health care and human services through its Clinics, Adult Day Health Care center, and Enabling Services to under-resourced and uninsured residents of Southern California.
+To fulfill its mission of providing linguistically and culturally sensitive, quality primary health care in settings familiar to the patients, Kheir is currently participating in several exciting initiatives.

 From systems integration to quality improvement and health information technology, Kheir is dedicated to developing innovative programs that promote better health outcomes for patients.
 To fulfill needs across diverse cultures, Kheir holds biweekly Korean and Spanish diabetes groups that utilize targeted methods for treating chronic disease in immigrant communities.